Te Rau Aroha – The Leaf of Love

 The rau aroha is the leaf of peace laid down before visitors (manuhiri) by the warrior who performs the challenge (wero) with a long club (taiaha) on the marae.

-In the old testament the fig leaf was carried by the white dove on Noahs Ark to announce that land had been found, a new beginning, a new start, a new world.
+In the old testament the olive leaf was carried by the white dove on Noahs Ark to announce that land had been found, a new beginning, a new start, a new world.